Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Sector-Specific Feasibility Analysis

+For example, $M=20\%$ requires $p_{0,h}>34.9\%$, while $p_{0,h}=20\%$ requires $M>34.9\%$.
+Patient-safety consequences may add social value, but their magnitude is outside this financial frontier.

+\paragraph{Complementary value indicators.} The financial frontier captures only part of CTI's potential value in healthcare because cyber incidents can also affect patient safety and human life.
+Research reports associations between ransomware attacks, care disruption, and increased patient mortality \cite{Ponemon2021, McGlave2023}.
+These consequences are decision-relevant but remain outside the monetary result reported here.

-Healthcare organizations depend heavily on \textbf{patient trust}, particularly in matters of data confidentiality and continuity of care.
-A breach or prolonged outage not only has regulatory costs but erodes public confidence.
-CTI's role in preventing breaches thus protects the hospital's brand and patient trust.
-While \textbf{brand protection} is intangible, proxies such as patient retention rates or satisfaction scores can serve as ROI indicators.
-For example, a hospital known to have strong security (perhaps even advertising their participation in threat-intel networks and robust cyber defenses) might be less likely to see patients migrate due to privacy concerns.
-In contrast, the repercussions of breaches have shown patients losing faith; surveys indicate up to 66\% of consumers would hesitate to trust a breached company with their data \cite{Semafone2021}.
+Healthcare organizations also depend on patient trust in data confidentiality and continuity of care.
+Because a breach or prolonged outage can impose regulatory costs and erode public confidence, patient retention and satisfaction scores can serve as proxy indicators of value.
+Survey evidence indicates that up to 66\% of consumers would hesitate to trust a breached company with their data \cite{Semafone2021}.
+As with patient-safety effects, these trust-related outcomes complement rather than alter the financial frontier.

-In summary, the benefits of introducing a CTI program extend beyond significant financial savings from preventing cyber incidents to the preservation of human outcomes, such as patient safety and continuity of care.